 From March to June the temperature is rising and it is warm and pleasant although it can still be chilly in the evenings.

 June to August is hot, hot, hot with temperatures reaching as high at 40°.
-Apart from the occasional thunderstorm the weather is always good.
+Apart from the occasional thunderstorm, the weather in Spain is always good.
 Madrid has very little humidity so the air is dry which makes the hot weather much more bearable.

 So remember to pack clothes for each season!
 Bring a nice warm coat and scarf for those rainy, cold days and put inside your suitcase loads of shirts, shorts, dresses and flip flops to enjoy the warm temperatures and sunny skies as soon as they arrive.